 Respiratory Care graduates enter a specialty field in which the demand has exceeded the supply.
 This expertise is a precious commodity in most medical institutions.
 Positions are available in hospitals, clinics, doctors' offices, nursing homes, and home care.
-Specialties include home care, critical care, diagnostics, neonatal and pediatric intensive care, education or management.
+Specialties include, but are not limited to adult critical care, neonatal and pediatric intensive care, home care, diagnostics, sleep disorders, education or management.
 CRT and RRT credentials are honored throughout the fifty United States and Canada, geography is no barrier to career opportunities.

 Respiratory Care Technical Standards

 Respiratory Care students and practitioners are expected to master the technical standards of their profession: